bentormey/bitcoin/metcalfe.md

 ##### Everything is energy

+Energy is difficult to store, when you generate it you need to _do_ something with it, like turning a light on, charging your Tesla, or powering a Bitcoin node.

+In the same way that gold represents energy expended in the form of discovery, extraction, and processing, Bitcoin represents energy converted to hashes.

+TBC

-_Write here about how, at bottom, everything is about energy consumption, including gold.
-Dr. Chris Dark podcast reference..._
+_Dr.
+Chris Dark podcast reference..._

 ##### Money: the good, the bad, and the "hard"